 Even though there are a significant number of advantages retained when using a dual monitor setup, there are also some drawbacks.

 A second monitor uses up more desk space.
 This can definitely lead to problems if you already have a limited desk space.
 Having an insufficient amount of space can cause hindrances in your workflow and overall ease as well.
 There are a few ways you can make that better though.
 Careful planning goes a long way in making sure you don’t just run out of desk space and lose on increasing productivity.
 Using dual monitor stands is an appropriate solution for this problem.
-If you’re looking for a stand for your setup, then check out this list of Best Dual Monitor Stands for more information and recommendations.

 More resources are used.
 That doesn’t just mean more electricity is used by the second monitor, it also applies to the resources of the graphics card from your computer.
 Splitting the graphic card’s power between two monitors can lead to low frames and laggy interfaces in some highly demanding programs and games.
 Although it isn’t a common issue since decent graphic cards these days are powerful enough to run dual monitors with ease.